DNF5 Group Commands Guide for Fedora

 Removing a Group

-If a software group is no longer needed, DNF allows you to remove the group and its associated packages to free up system resources.
-You can also choose to remove the group definition without uninstalling the packages.
+When a software group is no longer needed, DNF can remove the group and its packages to free up disk space and reduce system complexity.
+You can choose to remove everything or keep individual packages while removing group-level management.

-To remove a group along with all its mandatory and optional packages, use:
+To remove a group along with all its mandatory, default, and optional packages:

 sudo dnf group remove "<group-name>"